 According to Applied Behavioral Analysis Edu.org, there are six strategies you can use with your nonverbal autistic child to help them better communicate:

 - Hand gestures and eye contact are basic precursors to language.
 Communicate with your child with hand gestures like pointing or moving your hands.
 This achieves two goals.
 It helps your child communicate with you by seeing and mimicking your actions.
 It’s also a building block to language, as gestures evolve into speech.

 - Using play as social interaction is an opportunity to describe various objects and things.
 When playing with your child, make certain to make a lot of eye contact.
 In this way, your child will understand seeing what you’re attempting to communicate and convey.

 - Role-playing and imitation are effective forms of conversation with the back-and-forth role-play introduces.
 Let them lead the way at times and you imitate what they are doing.

 - Always let your child set the pace.
-Specifically using words easier to understand makes the acquisition process simpler.
+Using words easier to understand makes the acquisition process simpler.
 Leave the complicated vocabulary for later.
 The yearning to communicate is very basic.
-Also, it will naturally become more and more important for your child to get their point across to you.
+It will naturally become more and more important for your child to get their point across to you.
 Language may follow.

-- Always allow room for your child to get their point across.
+- Allow room for your child to get their point across.
 As parents, we like to chime in and be “helpful.”
-But give them enough room to communicate before you respond for them.
+Give them enough room to communicate before you respond for them.

 Children generally exhibit symptoms of autism in the first two years of life.
-At Ascend Autism, we have programs for 18-month-old toddler’s through the teen years.
-Clearly, we want families to be successful.
+At Ascend Autism, we have programs for children as young as 18-month-old.
+We want families to be successful.
 We want autistic children to integrate into society and have meaningful, productive lives.
-This is the thrust of what we do.
-Therefore, if you are asking “What is nonverbal autism?”, Call us today at 877.323.8668.